ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-Matchering**](https://github.com/MuziekMagie/ComfyUI-Matchering): A [a/Matchering](https://github.com/sergree/matchering)-node for ComfyUI.
 - [**ComfyUI-Doubutsu-Describer**](https://github.com/EnragedAntelope/ComfyUI-Doubutsu-Describer): This custom node for ComfyUI allows you to use the Doubutsu small VLM model to describe images.
 Credit and further information on Doubutsu: [a/https://huggingface.co/qresearch/doubutsu-2b-pt-756](https://huggingface.co/qresearch/doubutsu-2b-pt-756)
 - [**Ollama and Llava Vision integration for ComfyUI**](https://github.com/fairy-root/comfyui-ollama-llms): Ollama and Llava vision integration for ComfyUI
+- [**ComfyUI-Img2DrawingAssistants**](https://github.com/Isi-dev/ComfyUI-Img2DrawingAssistants): These are ComfyUI nodes to assist in converting an image to sketches or lineArts.
+- [**Playbook Nodes**](https://github.com/playbook3d/playbook-nodes): Custom nodes for connecting 3D scenes and ComfyUI workflows.
 - [**Variables for Comfy UI**](https://github.com/yolanother/DTAIComfyVariables): Nodes: String, Int, Float, Short String, CLIP Text Encode (With Variables), String Format, Short String Format.
 This extension introduces quality of life improvements by providing variable nodes and shared global variables.
 - [**mihaiiancu/Inpaint**](https://github.com/mihaiiancu/ComfyUI_Inpaint): Nodes: InpaintMediapipe.
 This node provides a simple interface to inpaint.
 - [**Noise variation and batch noise tools**](https://github.com/chrisgoringe/cg-noisetools): Nodes to create small variations on noise, to shape noise, and to control noise in batches.
 Replaces the old 'variation-seed' nodes.